ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Eg, for the former case, 2 out of 5 control keys, the 5 control keys are defined in subnet creation, together with the enabling threshold.
-After that, a subnet op such as adding a subnet validator, first will be created by selecting which 2 of this 5 control addresses will be used for signing, and afterwards, the signature process can start, which needs to be fullfilled for those pre selected addresses.
+After that, a subnet op such as adding a subnet validator, first will be created by selecting which 2 of this 5 control addresses will be used for signing, and afterwards, the signature process can start, which needs to be fulfilled for those pre selected addresses.

 ## Contents